Dave-team/Knowledge-base/Management.md

 # Management

 ## Principles
-- You are responsible for the team's output
+- You are responsible for the team's output - they need to be happy and productive
 - Give credit to the team when things go well and take full responsibility when they don't
 - Make your employees feel comfortable with you – they should feel free to share their thoughts and recommendations
 - Don’t be the manager you wish you had – be the manager that your team needs.
 Everyone is different and everyone is at different stages.
 Some people need more feedback and deadlines whereas others can just be left alone